 The famous Blarney Castle, home to the Blarney Stone is just outside of the city too!

 Cork is one place you have to go when you backpack around Ireland.
 It’s simply beautiful!

 Dublin is the main gateway to Ireland and a city virtually everybody who enters the country will visit.
 It’s the biggest city in the country and one with plenty of places to visit!

-There is a lot of things to see in Dublin and it can be hard to know where to start.
+There are a lot of things to see in Dublin and it can be hard to know where to start.
 A trip to the Guinness Storehouse and O’Connell Street should be the first of your stops.

 You’ll also want to make a trip to Croke Park which is the home of Irish sport.
 Another thing you can’t miss out is a night out in Dublin.
-Places such as Temple bar are a perfect place to have a Guinness and listen to some live music.
+Places such as Temple Bar are a perfect place to have a Guinness and listen to some live music.